Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/README.md

 They source code can be used in the following ways:

-  - Execute the jupyter-notebook in [Google's colab](https://colab.research.google.com/github/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/main/DragAndHeatEstimate.ipynb).
+  - Run and modify the jupyter-notebook in [Google's colab](https://colab.research.google.com/github/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/main/DragAndHeatEstimate.ipynb).
 (Google sign-in required to execute the notebook.
 Use shift+enter to run the notebook cells.)

   - Render the jupyter-notebook in [github](https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/master/DragAndHeatEstimate.ipynb).